You can listen to the full episode on your iPhone HERE.

 So, if you were to eat a legume or a grain, what you’d want to do is you want to soak it for a long time and then you want to sprout it a little bit to deactivate most of the defense systems.

 But, honestly, even if you do that, you’re still getting a lot of starch.
-It’s gonna raise your insulin.
 It’s gonna raise your blood glucose levels higher than you want.
 So, why don’t you just eat white rice, which is the least toxic of all of the grains?
 Don’t eat it all the time.
 Not for breakfast.
 Eat it a couple of times a week on a Bulletproof diet once a week.
 Like, have a day where you eat a lot of starch to refuel so you don’t get adrenal stress from being always in fat-burning mode.

 But you want to be in fat-burning mode a couple of days a week, at minimum.